robinbenitezmora/Mobil-Version/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# Mobil Version Skeleton
+# Mobil Version

 >
-This project shows how to make a toolbar and headline section on the basis of file Microverse-Figma Template 1.
+This project shows how to make a complete mobil page version applying styles and our knowledge acquired so far with Microverse.

 ## Built With